Gadget Reporter

 In general, the home routers aren’t designed to handle multiple devices at one go that require huge capacity.
 Once the home routers cross a certain limit(most probably 30), you experience buffering, connection dropouts, increased load time, and several other poor connection issues.

-Considering all these things, here comes the question – how to cope up with the low-performance wifi?
+Considering all these things, here comes the question – how to cope up with low-performance wifi?

 Solution: Initially, know the age of your router.
 If it’s too old and outdated, it’s time to replace it with the latest router.
 Also, while choosing the wifi router, make sure you choose the ultimate scalable wifi router that ensures high-end wifi performance that support multiple devices.